themuuln/auto-committer/README.md

 | +----------- Hour (0 - 23)
 +------------- Minute (0 - 59)
 ```

 3. **Make it Yours**: Customize the automation to your liking.
 You can update files, run tests, or add other tasks to the workflow to match your personal project needs.

+## Improvement Ideas

+To enhance the Auto-Committer workflow, we made several improvements:

+1. **Use GitHub Secrets**: Git credentials (username and email) are securely stored as GitHub Secrets for a safer workflow.

+2. **Limit Commits**: Automated commits are now limited to specific intervals (06:00 AM - 06:00 PM UTC) to avoid excessive commits.

+3. **Commit Timestamp**: Commit messages now include the timestamp for each automated commit.

+4. **Error Handling**: Added error handling to gracefully handle potential issues during the workflow execution.

+5. **Commit Interval Tracking**: The workflow now tracks the last commit time and enforces a commit limit interval to prevent overcommitting.

 ## Contributing